-Currently, TrialNet has three ongoing prevention trials.
-Please click on the links at the left to learn more about the Oral Insulin Study for those at moderate risk and Anti-CD 3 (Teplizumab) and Abatacept studies for those at high risk.
+Currently, TrialNet has two ongoing prevention trials.
+Please click on the links to learn more about Anti-CD 3 (Teplizumab) and Abatacept studies for those at higher risk.

 We need more participants.
 If you develop type 1 diabetes, UF TrialNet researchers will have the chance to diagnose you early.
 Researchers believe early treatment may help preserve the beta cell function longer.